NHSDigital/immunisation-fhir-api/terraform/README.md

 AWS_REGION=eu-west-2
 AWS_PROFILE=your-aws-profile
 ```
-2. Run `make init` to download provisioners and dependencies
+2. Run `make init` to download providers and dependencies
 3. Run `make plan` to output plan with the changes that terraform will perform
 4. **WARNING**: Run `make apply` only after thoroughly reviewing the plan as this might destroy or modify existing infrastructure